Barnsley Early Start and Family Services

 Step 6: Early Years Foundation Stage Framework training

-Working alongside your childcare quality improvement officer you'll undertake training to support you to be able to meet the requirements of the Early Years Foundation Stage Framework.
+Working alongside your childcare quality improvement officer you'll undertake training.
+This will support you to be able to meet the requirements of the Early Years Foundation Stage Framework.
 This will include basic early years safeguarding training, understanding of the educational programme (EYFS) and support with creating your policies and procedures.
 Return to step 5 and complete the Ofsted application when confident in all areas of EYFS.

 Step 7: Complete a childminding portfolio including creation of required policies